5 Ways You Can Avoid Cell Phone Termination Fees

 Move to the middle of nowhere.

 If you let the customer service rep at your phone company know that you are moving to an area with no mobile coverage, you may be able to wiggle out of your contract without paying the fee.
 It isn't a sure thing, but it may be worth a try!

 Customer service is expensive.
 Every time you are on the phone with a customer service rep, you are costing your cell company money.
 If you have encountered terrible service and spent tons of time on the phone with your carrier, take it up a notch and you might be able to get them to end the contract for you.
 There's no need to be rude, patience and persistence are the key to convincing your carrier that you are just going to keep costing them money.
 Note: remember to weigh the value of your time against the ETF.

 One woman's crummy, detestable cell phone carrier can be another woman's gold.
 If other methods have failed, you may be able to trade your contract away to someone else.
 Why would anyone else want your contract?
 Because along with the contract, they'll be getting your phone free, plus a credit to their first month's bill (the bill credit is less than most ETFs).
 Not to mention the fact that they won't be stuck in a contract for as long.
 Interested?
-Check out TradeMyCellular, CellSwapper, and CellTradeUSA to learn more.
+Consider switching to T-Mobile, and they'll pay off your remaining phone payments from your old carrier or shell out for the price of your ETF.
+You can also check out TradeMyCellular, CellSwapper, and CellTradeUSA to learn more.

 Have you ever managed to get out of a cell phone contract without paying an ETF?
 Share your tips or horror stories in the comments below!